Tim Bennett

 Tim Bennett (born 1973) is a British artist, working in Germany.
 He is best known for his sculpture and installation work.

 Early life and education

 He was born in Rochdale.
 After completing his A-levels in 1991, Bennett travelled and worked around Europe, settling in Germany to train as a cook.
 He began studying fine art in 2000 (Ben Willikens and Hermann Pitz) and completed his diploma in 2006.
-After receiving a scholarship from the Cusanuswerk to do a Masters in Fine Art at Goldsmiths, University of London, he lived in London from 2006 to 2008.
+After receiving a scholarship from the Cusanuswerk to do a master's degree in Fine Art at Goldsmiths, University of London, he lived in London from 2006 to 2008.
 Since 2008 he lives and works in Munich, Germany.